 |Emergency responder leave||

-All employees who are “volunteer emergency responders” are entitled to emergency responder leave.
+All employees who are volunteer emergency responders are allowed emergency responder leave.

 Volunteer emergency responders include:

-There is no limit on the amount of emergency responder leave an employee can take, but the statute requires daily notice from the incident commander if the leave extends beyond one work day.
+There’s no limit on how much emergency responder leave an employee can take.
+Still, the statute requires daily notice from the incident commander if the leave extends beyond one work day.

 Employees may take time off from work to perform state or federal military services, participate in military assemblies or annual training, or attend services schools for up to three months in any four-year period.

-When employees return from services, they must be reinstated in their position.
+When employees return from services, you must reinstate them in their position.